[Bishop] William Bedell (1571-1642)

 Life

-sent to Holland for font (‘stamps’) but overtaken by the Rebellion of 1641; sheltered fugitives from the rebels; imprisoned in Loughoughter; transferred to the keeping of an tAthair Donnchadha Ó Sioradáin [Dennis Sheridan; var.
+sent to Holland for fonts (‘stamps’) but overtaken by the Rebellion of 1641; sheltered Protestant fugitives from the rebels; imprisoned in Loughoughter; transferred to the keeping of an tAthair Donnchadha Ó Sioradáin [Dennis Sheridan; var.
 Denis; O’Sheridan] at Dromlor, where many refugees shared the accommodation; died there from fever, presumably contracted in prison, 7 Feb.
-1642; manuscripts from his house which were saved by Sheridan incl. his Hebrew Bible and the original of his Irish translation through his friendship with its then incumbent and occupant of his house, Bishop Eoghan Mac Suibhne; Bedell was honoured by a military guard at his funeral eliciting Ó Síoradáin’s celebrated graveside encomium (‘sit mea anima cum Bedello!’);
+1642; manuscripts from his house which were saved by Sheridan incl. his Hebrew Bible and the original of his Irish translation through his friendship with its then incumbent and occupant, Bishop Eoghan Mac Suibhne; Bedell was honoured by a military guard at his funeral eliciting Ó Síoradáin’s celebrated graveside encomium (‘sit mea anima cum Bedello!’);

-his translation brought to publication by Archbishop Narcissus Marsh with Andrew Sall and Paul Higgins (both Jesuits and scholars), published by Robert Everingham, London 1685, together with a republication of Daniel’s New Testament (1681), assisted financially by Robert Boyle, who had an Irish font based on “Louvain A” specially designed and cut by the type-founder Moxon; the resultant book known as “Bedell’s Bible“; the MS of which [“His Originall Copy”] is held in Marsh’s Library, Dublin; there was an early life by Bishop Burnet (1685).
+his translation brought to publication by Archbishop Narcissus Marsh with Andrew Sall and Paul Higgins (both Jesuits and scholars), published by Robert Everingham, London 1685, together with a republication of Daniel’s New Testament (1681), assisted financially by Robert Boyle, who had an Irish font based on “Louvain A” specially designed and cut by the type-founder Moxon; the resultant book known as “Bedell’s Bible”; the MS of which [“His Originall Copy”] is held in Marsh’s Library, Dublin; there was an early life by Bishop Burnet (1685) while Coleridge called him ‘the most faultless character in all ecclesiastical history’; there is a bilingual plaque at the ruins of Kilmore Cathedral; Saint Feithlimidh‘s Cathedral, Kilmore, was built as memorial; a stained glass portrait is paired with that of William Sancroft in Emmanuel College Chapel (Oxford).
 ODNB DIB FDA OCIL

 [ top ]